-- (i) At the conclusion of every inquiry the Tribunal shall notify the student concerned and the Vice- Chancellor's Tribunal of its findings and sentence it may have imposed and any publication it may have directed.
-The Tribunal may instruct the Registrar to report the findings of any particular case to the parents, guardians, sponsors of the student(s) involved, and/or other educational institutions. - (ii) In addition to (f)(i), the statement of conduct on a student's academic transcript shall indicate, for the duration of a student's registration at the Institution, that such a student has been found guilty of a disciplinary transgression with a reference to the actual transgression.
+At the conclusion of every inquiry the Tribunal shall notify the student concerned and the Appeals Tribunal of its findings and sentence it may have imposed and any publication it may have directed.
+The Tribunal may instruct the Registrar to report the findings of any particular case to the parents, guardians, sponsors of the student(s) involved, and/or other educational institutions.